chrisjackson-pellicle/paragone-nf/README.md

 https://bitbucket.org/dfmoralesb/target_enrichment_orthology/src/master/

 This tutorial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
-In addition, you should have the Nextflow pipeline script `xxx.nf` and its corresponding config file `xxx.config`.
+In addition, you should have the Nextflow pipeline script `yang_and_smith_pipeline_v1_7.nf` and its corresponding config file `yang_and_smith.config`.

 Installation instructions for running on OSX via Vagrant here[LINK].